gtalus/GURPSInitTool/docs/combatant_edit.rst

 Multiple attacks can be listed for each creature.
 The default attack, used when the 'Attack' button is pressed or the auto-attack is triggered, is shown in bold and set by selecting a row and pressing the wrench icon.
 Each attack is defined through a name (not required to be unique), skill (integer value enforced), damage, and unbalanced indicator.

-- **Damage**: Accepts most damage formats.
-'1d', '1d+2 cr', '5', '1d-1 (2) pi+ ex' are all recognized.
+- **Damage**: Accepts most damage formats, including 'thr' and 'sw' special values.
+'1d', 'thr+2 cr', '5', 'sw+1d-1(2) pi+ ex' are all recognized. .
 The default damage type is cutting.
 The general form is "XdY+Z [(<div>)] [<type>] [ex]".
 Type must be in the shortened form (cr/cut/imp/burn/etc.).
 As with other fields, the text will turn red if the program does not recognize the string entered as a valid damage expression.
 Note that 'ex' damage only currently impacts injury to Diffuse creatures (see the Injury Tolerance trait, below).
 - **Unbalanced**: If an unbalanced attack is used, it counts towards the number of parries done this turn, impacting the parry defense.

 .. _trait-aliases: